Interpolative Fusions I

-A {\bf bi-interpretation} $(F,G, \eta, \eta')$ between $T$ and $T'$ consists of an interpretation $F\colon T\rightsquigarrow T'$, an interpretation $G\colon T'\rightsquigarrow T$, together with $L$-formulas and $L'$-formulas defining for each $\sM \models T$ and each $\sN' \models T'$ isomorphisms See~\cite[Section 5.4]{Hodges} for the precise definition.
-Such a bi-interpretation is \textbf{existential} if $F$ and $G$ are each existential interpretations, and moreover the aforementioned $L$-formulas and $L'$-formulas are existential.
+A {\bf bi-interpretation} $(F,G, \eta, \eta')$ between $T$ and $T'$ consists of an interpretation $F\colon T\rightsquigarrow T'$ and an interpretation $G\colon T'\rightsquigarrow T$, together with $L$-formulas and $L'$-formulas (one for each sort in $L$ and $L'$, respectively) defining for each $\sM \models T$ and each $\sN' \models T'$ isomorphisms See~\cite[Section 5.4]{Hodges} for the precise definition.
+Such a bi-interpretation is \textbf{existential} if $F$ and $G$ are each existential interpretations, and moreover the $L$-formulas and $L'$-formulas defining the isomorphisms are existential.
 If there is an existential bi-interpretation between $T$ and $T'$, we say that $T$ and $T'$ are existentially bi-interpretable.
-The following is \cite[Exercise 5.4.3]{Hodges}:
+The next lemma is \cite[Exercise 5.4.3]{Hodges}.

 \begin{lem} Suppose $F\colon T\rightsquigarrow T'$ is existential.
 Then $F$ induces a functor from the category of models of $T$ and embeddings to the category of models of $T'$ and embeddings.
-Suppose moreover that $(F,G, \eta, \eta')$ is an existential bi-interpretation from $T$ to $T'$.
-Then the induced functors form an equivalence of categories; in particular, if $f: \sM \to \sN$ is an $L$-embedding, then the following diagram commutes:
+Suppose moreover that $(F,G, \eta, \eta')$ is an existential bi-interpretation between $T$ and $T'$.
+Then the induced functors form an equivalence of categories; in particular, for every $L$-embedding $f: \sM \to \sN$, the following diagram, which expresses that $\eta$ is a natural isomorphism from the identity functor to $G\circ F$, commutes:

 \end{lem}